-3.3 Hardware Reset (RESET#)
+3.3 RESET#

 The RESET# input provides a hardware method of resetting the device to standby state, ready for receiving a command.
-When RESET# is driven to logic low ( $V{II}$ ) for at least a period of $t{RP}$ , the device:
+When RESET# is driven to logic low (V{II}) for at least a period of t{RP} , the device:

-- terminates any operation in progress, - tristates all outputs, - resets the volatile bits in the Configuration Register, - resets the volatile bits in the Status Registers, - resets the Bank Address Register to 0, - loads the Program Buffer with all 1s, - reloads all internal configuration information necessary to bring the device to standby mode, - and resets the internal Control Unit to standby state.
+- terminates any operation in progress, - tristates all outputs, - resets the volatile bits in the Configuration Register, - resets the volatile bits in the Status Registers, - resets the Bank Address Register to zero, - loads the Program Buffer with all ones, - reloads all internal configuration information necessary to bring the device to standby mode, - and resets the internal Control Unit to standby state.